schwilklab/lab-resources/data-management.md

 5. Scripts used
 6. Use Conditions

-We are still standardizing this, hwoever
+We are still standardizing this, however.
+Take a look at an example in the [sky island traits repository][traits-distro].

 #### At the level of the data files ####